-The Conflict Research Programme (CRP) is an international research programme led by the London School of Economics and Political Science (LSE).
-It aims to understand the drivers of violence in the Middle East and Africa, and what kinds of interventions work to reduce armed conflict and its impacts.
-The CRP is funded by UK aid from the UK government from October 2017 to March 2021.
+The Conflict Research Programme (CRP) was an international research programme led by LSE IDEAS at the London School of Economics and Political Science (LSE).
+It aimed to explore the drivers of violence in the Middle East and Africa, and understand what kinds of interventions work to reduce armed conflict and its impacts.
+The CRP was funded by UK aid from the UK government from October 2017 to March 2021.

-The programme works in five countries: Iraq, Syria, Somalia, South Sudan and the Democratic Republic of Congo.
-We also work regionally across the Middle East and North Africa (MENA) and the Horn of Africa/Red Sea.
+The programme worked in five countries: Iraq, Syria, Somalia, South Sudan and the Democratic Republic of Congo.
+We also worked regionally across the Middle East and North Africa (MENA) and the Horn of Africa/Red Sea.

-Our research is based on three logics of public authority, which will provide thematic areas and starting points for our blogs:
+Our research was based on three logics of public authority, which provided thematic areas and starting points for our blogs:

-- The Political Marketplace, which we understand as a system dominated by monetised transactional politics, patronage networks, and bargaining.
+- The Political Marketplace, which we understood as a system dominated by monetised transactional politics, patronage networks, and bargaining.